Soothing Bedside Oil Lamp

 MLO is a soothing bedside table oil lamp that helps people relax before going to bed.

-It does this by providing some natural light before bed which allows melatonin production, sleep chemicals, to continue through unwinding.
+It does this by providing some natural light before bed which allows melatonin production, and sleep chemicals to continue through unwinding.

 Coming from work, school, or normal everyday life.
 Stress and anxiety keep you from falling asleep quickly by keeping your mind active.